 Golfer’s elbow is a similar condition with the same root cause as tennis elbow, but golfer’s elbow affects the inside rather than the outside of the joint.

 Mild cases of tennis elbow usually respond well to a combination of rest, physical therapy to strengthen the muscles and connective tissues in your arm, and anti-inflammatory medication.
-If the pain is severe or chronic, talk to the medical team at Genesis Regenerative Sports and Aesthetic Medicine for advice.
+If the pain is severe or chronic, talk to the medical team at Genesis Orthopaedic and Spine for advice.
 They provide effective therapies that use the latest scientific advancements to promote healing and regeneration of damaged tissue, including:

 These therapies all use safe and natural methods of stimulating your body to repair itself and are ideal for patients with tennis elbow.
-Call Genesis Regenerative Sports and Aesthetic Medicine today for more information or book an appointment online.
+Call Genesis Orthopaedic and Spine today for more information or book an appointment online.